arwinlashawn/hackerrankpython/README.md

-# hackerrankpython
+# My Solutions to HackerRank questions
-Solutions to HackerRank challenges
+* Solving Python questions for now.
+Might do more LeetCode instead.